About transport and health

 - noise pollution.

-By contrast, active transport (such as walking and cycling) and public transport have positive health benefits, such as on mental well-being, physical activity, and cardiovascular health .
+By contrast, active transport (such as walking and cycling) and public transport have positive health benefits, such as improvements in mental well-being, physical activity, and cardiovascular health .

 Exposure to particulate matter can lead to chronic respiratory and cardiovascular diseases, some cancers and low birthweight [7, 8, 9, 10].
 Nitrogen dioxide is associated with acute respiratory effects such as asthma symptoms, especially in children [8, 11].

-In 2006, there were 256 deaths in New Zealand due to air pollution (PM10 ) from motor vehicles, according to the HAPINZ study .
+In 2012, there were 218 deaths in New Zealand due to air pollution (PM10) from motor vehicles .

 Active forms of transport, such as walking and cycling, have a range of environmental benefits, including producing no air pollution, noise pollution or greenhouse gases.